iPingOi/DiscordPIP/README.md

 # DiscordPIP
 The best extension to enable PIP in Discord.
-Try It's Free.
+Try it, It's Free.